DROP ROLE [IF EXISTS] role [, role ] ...

 The host name part of the role name, if omitted, defaults to

 A dropped role is automatically revoked from any user account (or role) to which the role was granted.
-Within any current session for such an account, its privileges are adjusted for the next statement executed.
+Within any current session for such an account, its adjusted privileges apply beginning with the next statement executed.